 Composite samples were made up from material used as part of the January 2013 metallurgical test work program.
-The samples are a composite of the metagabbro (primary focus for 2012 resource drilling program) and metasediments hosted gold lodes.
-The samples were taken from multiple sections and at varying depths focused on primary (unoxidised) ore.
-Tables 1, 2 and 3 summarise the results for the various stages of the test work program.
+The samples are from the Metagabbro (primary focus for 2012 resource drilling program) and Metasediment hosted gold lodes.
+The samples were taken from multiple sections and at varying depths focused on primary (unoxidised) mineralised lodes.